TrainWeb.org Facebook Page

 Map: Ba 34 H 6 Topographic Maps

 Clipper Mill tapped the power of the Jones Falls here starting in 1854.
-Without the VW bus and TV Hill antenna, it would be difficult to date this photo to more than a century later.
+If not for the VW bus and TV Hill antenna, this photo would appear to be from the 1800s.

 The building was recently restored, repurposed, and rechristened Whitehall Mill, its original name.
 Real estate interests have moved the "Clipper Mill" name north to elsewhere in Woodberry, causing untold confusion for historians.